 6. Top with a little foam and ENJOY!

-How to Make a Mocha at Home
+How to Make a Mocha

 To make your own dreamy mocha at home, start by grabbing out your moka pot and your favorite espresso.

-Then, follow these easy step-by-step instructions:
+Then, follow these easy step-by-step instructions for how to make a mocha latte:

 1. Brew espresso in moka pot.